FREEBIES

 Separate (T/O&E 7-95).

-- T/O&E 7-19 Infantry Antitank
+- T/O&E 7-19 Infantry Antitank Company,

-Company, 57-mm Gun (26 February 1944) Note: One company was assigned to
+57-mm Gun (26 February 1944) Note: One company was assigned to

 each Infantry Regiment (T/O&E 7-11).

-- T/O&E 7-25 Armored Infantry
+- T/O&E 7-25 Armored Infantry Battalion

-assigned to each Armored Division.
+to each Armored Division.
 This type of battalion could also be a

-separate battalion attached to a separate Armored Group, or attached directly
+separate battalion attached to a separate Armored Group, or attached

-to a Corps or Army, although this was very rare.
+directly to a Corps or Army, although this was very rare.

 - T/O&E 7-25 Medical

-Detachment, Armored Infantry Battalion (15 September 1943) Note: One
+Detachment, Armored Infantry Battalion (15 September 1943) Note:

 - T/O&E 7-26 Headquarters and

-Headquarters Company, Armored Infantry Battalion (15 September 1943) Note:
+Headquarters Company, Armored Infantry Battalion (15 September 1943)

 - T/O&E 7-27 Rifle Company, Armored

-Infantry Battalion (15 September 1943) Note: Three of these companies were
+Infantry Battalion (15 September 1943) Note: Three of these

 - T/O&E 7-29 Service Company, Armored

-Infantry Battalion (15 September 1943) Note: One company was assigned to
+Infantry Battalion (15 September 1943) Note: One company was

 - T/O 7-37 Infantry Rifle Company,

-Parachute (17 February 1942)
+Parachute (17 February 1942) Note: Three of these companies were

-Note: Three of these
+Parachute (1 August 1944) Note: Three of these companies were

-companies were assigned to each Parachute Infantry Battalion (T/O 7-35).
+assigned to each Parachute Infantry Battalion (T/O&E 7-35).

 - T/O&E 7-95 Infantry Battalion,

-Separate (12 July 1944) Note: This was an independent battalion not
+Separate (12 July 1944) Note: This was an independent battalion

-assigned to any Infantry Regiment nor Division.
+not assigned to any Infantry Regiment nor Division.

 - T/O&E 7-95 Medical